 - A future saver.
 This is a savings account that can be opened by an adult who wants to save for the benefit of a child.
-The interest rate isn’t super high, but gets a bit better if you are an existing Nationwide customer.
+The interest rate isn’t super high, but gets a bit better if you are an existing Nationwide current account customer.
 You can only make one withdrawal a year from the account.

 Nationwide doesn’t have any other savings accounts for children, so if that’s what you are after you might want to shop around for more competitive rates.

 The current account is pretty good instead.
 You can choose between a regular debit card (which does pretty much all your own debit card would do), and what Nationwide calls a “cash card”.
 The cash card allows your child to withdraw cash at an ATM, but not to make card payments in shops or online.
 While it is a bit of an old-school approach, some parents will appreciate the ability to have better control of their kids’ purchases.